-CVE 442 Advanced Foundation Engineering (3-0-3).
+Structures (3-0-3).
 Includes site investigation with emphasis on in-situ testing.
-Covers computer-aided profile data reduction and recording; interpretation of field and laboratory data; design of retaining structures, earth structures, braced cut excavations, sheet-pile walls and reinforced earth structures; offshoring; problematic soil and ground improvement; and the design of staged construction embankments.
-Introduces seismic behavior of ground and geotechnical earthquake engineering, and design with geotextiles.
+Covers interpretation of field and laboratory data; design of retaining structures, braced excavations, sheetpile walls and reinforced earth structures; and the design of staged construction embankments and slopes.
+Introduces seismic behavior of ground and geotechnical earthquake engineering.
 Emphasizes design of locally used geotechnical structures.
-Requires extensive use of computer-aided design in team-projects.
-Prerequisite: CVE 333.
+Prerequisite: CVE 331.